rclone/rclone/docs/content/commands/rclone_checksum.md

 and calculate the contents hash on the fly.
 This can be useful for remotes that don't support hashes or if you really want to check all the data.

+Note that hash values in the SUM file are treated as case insensitive.

 If you supply the `--one-way` flag, it will only check that files in the source match the files in the destination, not the other way around.
 This means that extra files in the destination that are not in